mmesiti/git-collaborative/content/guide.md

 so I changed the times of the exercise lessons to also include instructor feedback.

 Another change is that I try not to be {term}`forge`-specific.
-One reason is that the expected audience typically has access to GitLab instances, and also someone might not like Microsoft, so I am adding codeberg.org as an alternative.
+One reason is that the expected audience typically has access to GitLab instances, and also someone might be concerned about handing all their code to a Microsoft-owned platform, so I am adding codeberg.org as an alternative.
 Another reason is that actually the features of every forge typically evolve over time.